Wildlife and the Bipartisan Infrastructure Law

 Montana PBS IMPACT Report: Wildlife Crossings

 This report from Montana PBS examines the growing problem of collisions between drivers and animals on Montana’s roads and potential solutions.
 The Center for Large Landscape Conservation’s Director of Government Affairs, Anna Wearn, discusses the momentum building in Montana and across the nation for addressing the issue through constructing highway crossings for wildlife.
-She also highlights how unprecedented new funding and policy opportunities in the federal infrastructure law will allow more states, tribes, and partnerships across the country to implement measures that reduce wildlife-vehicle collisions and reconnect habitat.
+She also highlights how unprecedented new funding and policy opportunities in the Bipartisan Infrastructure Law will allow more states, tribes, and partnerships across the country to implement measures that reduce wildlife-vehicle collisions and reconnect habitat.

 Montana PBS IMPACT Report, Episode 6: Wildlife Crossings from Center for Large Landscapes on Vimeo.